amadinathaniel/Devops-PBL/Project-11/project11.md

 	- Create a directory and a file inside it
 	- Change timezone on the LB server
-	- Run some shell script to insert new line to the file
-	- Ensure indentation is set to spaces and not tabs
+	- Run some shell script to insert new line to the file Ensure proper indentation is set

 ``` yaml
 ---